RZomermanMS/MIMDocs/mim-for-aad-guests/installing-ADMA.md

 ---

-# Setup MIM for AAD Guest Accounts - Installing Active Directory MA
+# Setup MIM for AAD Guest Accounts (option 1) - Installing Active Directory MA

 ## Prerequisits
 This chapter will install the Active Directory Management Agent to import the AD (user) objects into the metaverse and to create new users in AD: